 Do you dream of having your own app to promote your business?
 Andrew Jardine tells Rachel Miller how he built an app for his trampoline sales business — and it didn’t cost the earth

 Have you ever thought about developing an app for your business?
-Judging by the experiences of last year’s Apprentices — who were faced with the challenge of building an app — it’s not that easy.
+Judging by the experiences of the 2011 Apprentices — who were faced with the challenge of building an app — it’s not that easy.

 But if you do have a good idea, how do you turn it into a fully-fledged app?
 That was the challenge facing Andrew Jardine, founder of Atlantic Trampolines.
 Andrew’s company sells trampolines and accessories via a hard-working website that uses pay-per-click advertising and SEO to keep it in the top of the search rankings.